ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2023-08-07-calamancy.md

 In addition, we only have limited choices when it comes to Tagalog language models (LMs).
 For monolingual LMs, the state-of-the-art is RoBERTa-Tagalog ([Cruz and Cheng, 2021](#cruz2021tlunified)).
 For multilingual LMs, we have the usual XLM-RoBERTa ([Conneau et al., 2019](#conneau2019xlmr)) and multilingual BERT ([Devlin et al., 2019](#devlin2019bert)).
-Tagalog is included in their training pool, but these models are still prone to the *curse of multilinguality*.[^1]
+Tagalog is included in their training pool, but these models are still prone to the curse of multilinguality.

-[^1]:

-    The curse of multilinguality is a phenomenon when per-language performance of a language model drops as they cover more languages.
-XLM-R and mBERT were trained on 100+ languages in CommonCrawl, making them prone to this fundamental limitation.

 Therefore, consolidating these resources and providing more options to build Tagalog NLP pipelines is still an open problem.

 ## ...enter calamanCy, an effort to consolidate these resources

+calamanCy provides three language pipelines that fit any performance or accuracy requirements.
+Each pipeline provides out-of-the-box support for core NLP tasks: